 (1) Ching Chiat Kwong and Low See Ching are Directors and controlling shareholders of the Company.
-The amounts due to Ching Chiat Kwong and Low See Ching from the Company as at 30 June 2012 were S\$18.9 million and S\$12.5 million respectively.
-Interest is payable on the outstanding principal amount of the advances at 6.0% per annum, computed on a monthly basis with effect from 1 October 2011.
-The advances are unsecured and without fixed repayment terms.
+The amounts due to Ching Chiat Kwong and Low See Ching from the Company have been fully repaid and there were no outstanding amounts as at 30 June 2013.
+Interest was paid on the outstanding principal amount of the advances at 6.0% per annum, computed on a monthly basis.
+The advances were unsecured and without fixed repayment terms.